brae23/habit-tracker-api/README.md

 # habit-tracker-service
-Backend service for the habit-tracker application
+Backend service for doitdone.io, a habit-tracker application